What is “chain migration”?

 What is the issue with “chain migration” and DACA legislation?

 There is broad support among members of Congress, President Trump, and the public for legislation that would provide a permanent status to so-called DREAMers, undocumented immigrants who came to the United States as children.
 Many of these individuals held work authorization under the Obama-era program called Deferred Action for Childhood Arrivals (DACA).
-Some have raised concerns that allowing this group to sponsor their parents to get green cards, it would enable a larger legalization than just DREAMers.
+Some have raised concerns that allowing DREAMers to sponsor their parents to get green cards would generate “chain migration” since the legalization would extend beyond this population.

 Could undocumented parents of legalized DREAMers get green cards under DREAMer legislation?

+Even if DREAMers were to sponsor family members, many of them might not be eligible for green cards.
 None of the bills currently pending in Congress for DREAMers would provide a direct path to a green card for their undocumented parents.
 However, the bills would allow DREAMers to eventually apply for citizenship.
-While under current law a naturalized DREAMer over the age of 21 could file a petition to sponsor their parent, realistically most of their parents would not be able to get a green card in this way.
-As described above, in order to get a green card, the parent would have to either adjust status or apply outside of the United States and prove they are “admissible” as an immigrant.
+As noted above, it is more likely that DREAMers would sponsor siblings that live outside the country than their parents.
+However, even if a naturalized DREAMer over the age of 21 filed a petition to sponsor their parent, realistically the parent would not be able to get a green card in this way.
+As described above, in order to get a green card, the parent would have to either adjust status or apply outside of the United States and prove that they are “admissible” as an immigrant.
 This is the part that would keep most parents of DREAMers from getting a green card.
 Most parents of DREAMers are likely to have entered the United States illegally.
 Under current immigration law, individuals who enter the United States illegally are not eligible to adjust status in the United States at all.
 They would have to leave the United States and apply from abroad.

-There are provisions in law that allow for waivers of the 3 and 10-year bars (but not the permanent bar).
-However, these provisions apply only if the immigrant can show “extreme hardship” to a U.S. citizen or permanent resident spouse or parent.
+There are provisions in law that allow for waivers of the three and 10-year bars, but not the permanent bar.
+However, these provisions apply only if the immigrant can show “extreme hardship”1 to a U.S. citizen or permanent resident spouse or parent.
 In other words, the fact that their sponsor is their U.S. citizen child would not allow DREAMer parents to qualify for the waiver, unless they are also married to a U.S. citizen or green card holder, in which case, that citizen or permanent resident spouse would be more likely to sponsor them than their grown child.
-Estimates by the Migration Policy Institute are that only around 14 percent of all unauthorized immigrants are married to a U.S. citizen or permanent resident.
+Estimates by MPI are that only around 14 percent of all unauthorized immigrants are married to a U.S. citizen or permanent resident.

 Is there any way that a DREAMer could get their parent a green card?

-If their parent is not someone who entered illegally, but instead was an “overstayer”—someone who entered with a visa and never left, then theoretically they could adjust status and get a green card based on a petition from their child.
+If their parent is not someone who entered illegally, but instead was an “overstayer”—someone who entered with a visa and never left—then theoretically they could adjust status and get a green card based on a petition from their child.
 However, under almost all of the proposed legislative solutions for DREAMers, it would take a DREAMer anywhere from 13 to 15 years to earn citizenship.
-That would mean the earliest a parent could theoretically get a green card would be more than a decade after any legislation passed.
+Meaning the earliest a parent could theoretically obtain a green card would be more than a decade after any legislation passed.
 Combined with the additional time restriction of the bars to adjustment or visa issuance for those who entered illegally, parents of DREAMers could wait as long as 25 years for a green card, making any of these bills an extremely unlikely path to a green card for DREAMer parents.